samuel-gamelin/Rabbits-and-Foxes/README.md

 ## Rabbits and Foxes

-This GitHub repo is used for the development of a game based on JumpIN that follows the MVC design pattern.
+This GitHub repository is used for the development of a game based on JumpIN that follows the MVC design pattern.

 ## Development